What trends are there in the literature? Literary directions (theoretical material)

 denial of the classical artistic heritage;

-focus on form over content.
+focus on form at the expense of content.

 The main features of decadence:

-cynicism (nihilistic attitude towards universal values);
+cynicism (nihilistic attitude towards universal human values);

 eroticism;